 8. Increase Digital Interoperability to Make Urban Logistics More Proactive, Flexible, and Cost-Effective.

 For achieving digital interoperability, two key factors are essential for improving urban logistics.
-First, stakeholders in urban logistics must collectively work to advance data interoperability.
-Second, digital IDs for container and shipment loads should be used to unify shipping data.
-Please refer to the discussion below.
+First, stakeholders in urban logistics must work together to improve data interoperability and reduce miscommunications.
+Also, logistics providers need shareable digital IDs for both container and shipment loads to unify shipping data and increase collaboration in dense urban areas.
+See below for more details.

 Today, we have a logistics data interoperability problem, not just within urban logistics, but for all supply chains.
-This has become more of an issue in the last few years because most logistics organizations are in various stages of digital transformation.
-In fact, many of these digitization efforts are stalled because systems can’t communicate and exchange data effectively.
+In fact, too many supply chain digitization initiatives get stalled because our systems can’t communicate and exchange data effectively.
 To solve this data interoperability problem three components are needed.
 See below:

 - Data Communications Channels.
 Capability to exchange data between systems and devices.
 Click here to find out more about methods to transfer data.